Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 • Comparing CTRs across ad placements.
 Search CTR (3-5%) ≠ Display CTR (0.5-1%) ≠ Email CTR (2-3%).
 Different surfaces, different CTR norms.
 Compare ads on the same surface.

-• Optimising creative purely for CTR.
+• Optimizing creative purely for CTR.
 High CTR with low conversion rate = clickbait that doesn’t convert.
 CTR matters as a signal of relevance, not as an end goal.
 Track CTR alongside conversion rate.

 • Forgetting impression quality.
 5% CTR on 1M impressions of irrelevant audiences is worse than 1% CTR on 100K impressions of qualified audiences.
 Audience targeting changes the meaning of any CTR figure.